JoGMG/know-your-movies/README.md

 Welcome to "Know Your Movies," a project aimed at helping users discover movie casts with a simple click.
 Whether you're a movie enthusiast, student, content creator, or casting director, our platform provides a quick way to view the cast of a movie.
 No more struggling to remember actors' names – we've got you covered!

-Certainly, here's the project outline following the provided template:
+Certainly, here's the project outline following the provided template.

-# Movie Cast Website Project

 ## Overview